jbush001/NyuziProcessor/README.md

 ### MacOS

 These instructions assume Mavericks or later.
-If you don't have XCode, install the command line tools like this:
+If you don't have XCode, install the command line compiler like this:

     xcode-select --install